Things We Didn't Think Could Happen in America - 3.22

 Well, I'm glad you're both in studio.

-You know, I like it better when you're on the phone and you guys can actually hate each other and say what you really mean.
+I like it better when you're on the phone and you guys can actually hate each other and say what you really mean.

 What evidence is there that Putin has something on Donald Trump when Trump imposed new sanctions on Russian organizations?

-Trump joined our allies as it relates to the the poisoning issues that they've been dealing with in Europe in condemning Vladimir Putin.
+Trump joined our allies as it relates to the poisoning issues that they've been dealing with in Europe in condemning Vladimir Putin.

-Uh he's not helping Vladimir Putin.
+He's not helping Vladimir Putin.

-I think it's he's not done enough.
+I think he's not done enough.

-So sure, the sanctions he put the sanctions on, but it took months and months and months of pressure.
+So sure, the sanctions, he put the sanctions on, but it took months and months and months of pressure.

-He has not once spoken out against Putin, either personally, uh privately or publicly, and there have been a lot of terrible things that Putin has done.
+And there have been a lot of terrible things that Putin has done.

 The difference, I think, here also between what Trump is doing as president and what Obama did as president is that I will agree that Obama watched while Ukraine was taken and didn't really do enough.